MRtrix3/mrtrix3/docs/reference/commands/fixelcorrespondence.rst

 ::

-    fixelcorrespondence [ options ]  subject_data template_folder output_folder output_data
+    fixelcorrespondence [ options ]  subject_data template_directory output_directory output_data

 -  *subject_data*: the input subject fixel data file.
-This should be a file inside the fixel folder
+This should be a file inside the fixel directory
--  *template_folder*: the input template fixel folder.
+-  *template_directory*: the input template fixel directory.
--  *output_folder*: the output fixel folder.
+-  *output_directory*: the output fixel directory.
 -  *output_data*: the name of the output fixel data file.
-This will be placed in the output fixel folder
+This will be placed in the output fixel directory

 Description
 -----------